Awardee Database

 Kirsten Santos Rutschman, of Duke University, conducted research on the concept of “folk” in 19th century Swedish music.
 During this century, Sweden’s boundaries changed dramatically, leading to a crisis of national identity.
 Rutschman’s research links this questioning of what it meant to be Swedish with the incorporation of folk melodies into various forms of music, including solo, choral and orchestral works.
 Traveling to Sweden offered the special opportunity to access to musical manuscripts of compositions that use folk song to trace the development of the use of folk melodies over time.

-Tess Kurtasz, of the Pennsylvania State University, used her Fulbright Fellowship to situate the collections of Queen Christina of Sweden within the broader antiquarian markets of 17th-century Europe.
-By broadening our knowledge of this subject, Tess sought to illuminate the significance of art collecting as a sign of power and social status as well as explore the extent to which Queen Christina used it to fashion her own public image as a ruler, a sponsor of learning and an early modern woman.
-Additionally, Tess hoped that her research would clarify and challenge existing representations of Queen Christina’s legacy, both in scholarship and popular culture, which present her actions and lifestyle in an unflattering manner.
+Theresa Kutasz Christensen, of the Pennsylvania State University, used her Fulbright Fellowship to situate the collections of Queen Christina of Sweden within the broader antiquarian markets of 17th-century Europe.
+By broadening our knowledge of this subject, Theresa sought to illuminate the significance of art collecting as a sign of power and social status as well as explore the extent to which Queen Christina used it to fashion her own public image as a ruler, a sponsor of learning and an early modern woman.
+Additionally, she hoped that her research would clarify and challenge existing representations of Queen Christina’s legacy, both in scholarship and popular culture, which present her actions and lifestyle in an unflattering manner.

 Clare Benson